elmarx/ansible-mysql-query/HACKING.md

 You can either run all tests inside a vagrant box or directly on your host.

-## vagrant

-The vagrant box should give you all you need: *python*, latest *ansible*, *mysql* etc. Of course provisioned by an ansible playbook.

-I recommend to use pycharm's [remote debugging](http://blog.jetbrains.com/pycharm/2013/03/how-pycharm-helps-you-with-remote-development/) to run tests.

 ## local

 Currently this module only modifies the database, nothing critical, so it's safe to run tests on the host directly.
 Imagine you develop a module that changes system-files, you would not want the module to modify your host, would you? ;)